abhisheqanuj/spotify-using-HTML-CSS-JS/README.md

-# spotify-using-HTML-CSS-JS
+# spotify
-This is a one page spotify clone with baisc trait.
+This is a one page spotify clone with baisc trait created using HTML-CSS-JS